dongqianyu99/GEFF-GO2/docs/papar reading/fr3m/Distilled Feature Fields Enable Few-Shot Language-Guided Manipulation.md

 These features retain a *sufficient alignment* with the language embedding to support zero-shot language guidance
 - interpolate the *position encoding* to accommodate larger images

+>?**CLIP**
+**CLIP (Contrastive Language–Image Pretraining)** is a model proposed by OpenAI designed to jointly train image and text through a contrastive learning approach to achieve multimodal understanding.
+CLIP *embeds images and text into the same feature space*, enabling it to understand and generate descriptions of images or generate corresponding images from text.

 ***target:*** *dense, high-resolution patch-level* 2D features from RGB images at about 25 frames per second and does not require fine-tuning CLIP

 ### 3.2 Represnting 6-DOF Pose with Feature Fields